Apfelfrisch/Edifact/README.md

 $message = new Message($builder->get());
 ```
 UNA and the trailing Segments (UNT and UNZ) will be added automatically.
 If no UNA Segment is provided, it uses the default values [UNA:+.? '].
-For now, the Space character and Decimal point will be ignored, you have to take care of it on Segment initialization.

 #### Build with custom Una